m62534/btc-simple-wallet-management/README.md

-# Bitcoin Wallet Manager
+# bip-39 24 seed generator

-This Python script allows you to create, manage, and retrieve Bitcoin wallets, including generating mnemonic (seed) phrases and printing wallet paths.
-It also provides a feature to list existing wallets and display public addresses with QR codes.
+This Python script allows you to create and retrieve Bitcoin wallets, including generating mnemonic (seed) phrases and printing backup paths.

 Disclaimer: This code hasn't been extensively tested.
 Test and use at your own risk.